extsamoreno/meli_bootcamp7/14_desafio2/README.md

 Hi here I leave some data of my project of Challenge Nº2 Testing:

-The api have 5 enpoints POST:
+The api have 5 POST enpoints:

 http://localhost:8080/totalArea  (Calculates and returns the amount of square meters of the property sent in the body)